Arenadata Postgres

 TOP-10 popular articles

 The simplest way to work with PostgreSQL tables is to use the psql terminal client.
 This client allows you to enter data queries, pass them to PostgreSQL, and view the results.
 Queries can also be received from a file or command line arguments.
-Psql becomes available on each node of the ADPG cluster immediately after its installation.
+The psql tool becomes available on each node with the ADPG service immediately after the cluster installation.

 A common table expression (CTE) is a temporary result of an SQL statement that can be referenced in another SQL statement.
 CTEs allow you to split complex SQL queries into simpler parts.